Avian688/raynet/README.md

 ### Step 2 - Run the build script

-Navigate to the RayNet directory and run the build script.
+Navigate to the RayNet directory and run the build script, which will automatically compile and link RayNet to OMNeT++, INET, and any simulation libraries contained in `raynet/simlibs`.
 ```
 cd ~/raynet
 ./build.sh